udacityalumni/udacity-nanodegrees-resources/README.md

      - **Resources Per Project** - Links to interesting resources for each project.
      - **Complementary Resources** - Links to helpful resources that are not specific to a particular project.
      - **Technical Interviewing Resources** - Links to helpful resources for Interviews and Career Development.
      - **Project Ideas** - Descriptions of ideas for projects you can complete after you complete your Nanodegree to expand your portfolio.
-If you wish to contribute with an idea, you can also include a Syllabus.
+If you wish to contribute with an idea, you can also include a Rubric.

 ---